cryptiumlabs/juvix/doc/STYLEGUIDE.md

 ### Punctuation

 Write proper sentences; start with a capital letter and use proper punctuation.
-Make sure there is no typos.
+Make sure there are no typos.

 ### Top-Level Definitions